Highlights from the Ratings and Financial Report for TC Energy Corporation (TRP)

-TC Energy Corporation (NYSE:TRP) went up by 0.18% from its latest closing price compared to the recent 1-year high of $55.34.
-The company’s stock price has collected 0.59% of gains in the last five trading sessions.
-Press Release reported on 01/19/22 that Dividend 15 Split Corp.
-Monthly Dividend Declaration for Class A & Preferred Share
+TC Energy Corporation (NYSE:TRP) went up by 0.47% from its latest closing price compared to the recent 1-year high of $55.34.
+The company’s stock price has collected -0.41% of loss in the last five trading sessions.
+The Wall Street Journal reported on 06/09/21 that What Is the Keystone XL Pipeline and Why Did the Developer Abandon It?

 Is It Worth Investing in TC Energy Corporation (NYSE :TRP) Right Now?

-TC Energy Corporation (NYSE:TRP) scored a price-to-earnings ratio above its average ratio, recording 33.49 x from its present earnings ratio.
-Plus, the 36-month beta value for TRP is at 0.79.
-Opinions of the stock are interesting as 8 analysts out of 23 who provided ratings for TC Energy Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 12 rated it as “hold,” and 1 as “sell.”
+TC Energy Corporation (NYSE:TRP) scored a price-to-earnings ratio above its average ratio, recording 33.28 x from its present earnings ratio.
+Plus, the 36-month beta value for TRP is at 0.74.

 3 Tiny Stocks Primed to Explode